adboy316/flask-chat-app/README.md

-# Project 2
+# Flask Chat App

-Web Programming with Python and JavaScript
+A chat applicaiton built using Flak, Python, SocketIO and Javascript.